Showing 1 - 1 OF 1

-Particular problems (health) for pets in the area: Parasites, especially ticks, are of primary concern in Bavaria.
-All animals must be vaccinated against Rabies virus and it is recommended that all dogs and cats receive annual vaccination against primary/core viruses as well.
+There are particular health problems, specific to the area, for pets.
+Parasites, especially ticks, are of primary concern in Bavaria.
+All animals must be vaccinated against rabies virus, and it is recommended that all dogs and cats receive annual vaccination against primary/core viruses, as well.
 It is recommended that all animals living on or off post be microchipped.
 Should an unaccompanied animal be brought to the veterinary clinic, it will be sent to the German Tierheim if we cannot establish the identity of the owner.

 Dog Breeds Restricted in Bavaria